protyposis/Aurio/README.md

 Aurio comes with all required dependencies except for FFmpeg (which would blow up the repo size too much).
 See `libs\ffmpeg\ffmpeg-prepare.txt` for instructions on how to download and where to put FFmpeg.

 Building works as easy as building any other Visual Studio solution and should work without problems if all dependencies have been set up correctly.
-Open the Visual Studio solution `Aurio\Aurio.sln` in Visual Studio 2013 and build the `Aurio` project and optionally the `Aurio.WaveControls` project.
+Open the Visual Studio solution `Aurio\Aurio.sln` and build the `Aurio` project and optionally the `Aurio.WaveControls` project.
 The compiled DLLs will be built in each project's `bin` folder.

 Documentation